-The culture of striped mullet (Mugil cephalus Linnaeus) in ponds recieving heated effluent from a power plant.
+The culture of striped mullet (Mugil cephalus Linnaeus) in ponds receiving heated effluent from a power plant.

 MetadataShow full item record